Lion Feuchtwanger

 Lion Feuchtwanger ([ˈliːɔn ˈfɔʏçtˌvaŋɐ]; 7 July 1884 – 21 December 1958) was a German Jewish novelist and playwright.
 A prominent figure in the literary world of Weimar Germany, he influenced contemporaries including playwright Bertolt Brecht.

-Feuchtwanger's Judaism and fierce criticism of the National Socialist German Workers (Nazi) Party, years before it assumed power, ensured that he would be a target of government-sponsored persecution after Adolf Hitler's appointment as chancellor of Germany in January 1933.
-Following a brief period of internment in France and a harrowing escape from Continental Europe, he found asylum in the United States, where he died in 1958.
+Feuchtwanger's Judaism and fierce criticism of the Nazi Party, years before it assumed power, ensured that he would be a target of government-sponsored persecution after Adolf Hitler's appointment as chancellor of Germany in January 1933.
+Following a brief period of internment in France and a harrowing escape from continental Europe, he found asylum in the United States, where he died in 1958.

 Life and career

 Ancestry

 Feuchtwanger's Jewish ancestors originated from the Middle Franconian city of Feuchtwangen; following a pogrom in 1555, it had expelled all its resident Jews.
-Some of the expellees subsequently settled in Fürth, where they were called the Feuchtwangers, meaning those from Feuchtwangen.
+Some of the expellees subsequently settled in Fürth, where they were called the "Feuchtwangers", meaning those from Feuchtwangen.
 Feuchtwanger's grandfather Elkan moved to Munich in the middle of the 19th century.